trojanhorser/sphinx/source/buttons.rst

 accept
 ~~~~~~

-Accept button definiton is below:
+Accept button html code example and how it is rendered is shown below:

 .. code-block:: html